google-research/perch/README.md

 ```

 Running `poetry install` creates a virtual environment and installs all
-dependencies, in which you can run the Chirp codebase.
+dependencies, in which you can run the Perch codebase.
 To run the tests, try

 ```bash
 poetry run python -m unittest discover -s chirp/tests -p "*test.py"